Send events from your workflow

 }

-If you want to send an event for another person, you’ll need a value representing that other person either in the event that triggered the current campaign, or stored as an attributeA key-value pair that you associate with a person or an object—like a person’s name, the date they were created in your workspace, or a company’s billing date etc. Use attributes to target people and personalize messages.
-Attributes are analogous to traits in Data Pipelines. on the person currently in the campaign.
-If the person with this value doesn’t exist, your event will create them!
+If you want to send an event for another profile, you’ll need a value representing that other profile either in the event that triggered the current automation, or stored as an attributeA key-value pair that you associate with a person or an object—like a person’s name, the date they were created in your workspace, or a company’s billing date etc. Use attributes to target people and personalize messages. on the profile currently in the automation.
+If the profile with this value doesn’t exist, your event will create them!

 Send an event